-- 19 The 2021 California Wildfire and Forest Resilience Action Plan recognizes that California faces continued - 20 and urgent threats from catastrophic wildfire.
-The purpose of this plan is to provide a foundation for - 21 supporting healthy, resilient, fire adapted forests.
-The plan is organized into four overarching goals which - 22 break down into sub-goals and their correlated action items.
-Some of the goals/strategies specific to - 23 wildfire include: - 24 11.
-Increase Fuel Breaks: Reduce the risk of wildfire and slow fire spread within the WUI. - Protect Wildfire-Prone homes and Neighborhoods: Expand and extend defensible space programs. - 13.
-Improve Utility related wildfire risk: Ensure electrical corporations are compliant with wildfire regulations. - 14.
-Create Fire-Safe Roadways: Ensuring emergency evacuation routes that can function as a fuel break.
+The 2021 California Wildfire and Forest Resilience Action Plan recognizes that California faces continued and urgent threats from catastrophic wildfire.
+The purpose of this plan is to provide a foundation for supporting healthy, resilient, fire-adapted forests.
+The plan is organized into four overarching goals, which break down into sub-goals and correlated action items.
+Some of the sub-goals/strategies specific to wildfire include:

-Like the 2014 national strategy, California's 2019 Strategic Plan, California's Wildfire and Forest
+- 1. Increase Fuel Breaks: Reduce the risk of wildfire and slow fire spread within the WUI. - 2.
+Protect Wildfire-Prone Homes and Neighborhoods: Expand and extend defensible space programs. - 3.
+Improve Utility-Related Wildfire Risk: Ensure electrical corporations are compliant with wildfire regulations. - 4.
+Create Fire-Safe Roadways: Ensure emergency evacuation routes can function as fuel breaks.

-- 32 Resilience Action Plan, and Federal Emergency Management Agency (FEMA) Disaster Mitigation Act of - 33 2000, all mandate community-based planning efforts with full stakeholder participation, coordination, - 34 project identification, prioritization, funding review, and multiagency cooperation.
-In compliance with Title - 35 1 of the HFRA, a CWPP must be mutually agreed upon by the local government, local fire departments, - and the state agency responsible for forest management.
-As outlined in HFRA, this CWPP is developed - 37 in consultation with interested parties and the federal agencies managing land surrounding the at-risk - communities.
+Like the 2014 national strategy, California's 2019 Strategic Plan, California's Wildfire and Forest Resilience Action Plan, and Federal Emergency Management Agency (FEMA) Disaster Mitigation Act of 2000 all mandate community-based planning efforts with full stakeholder participation, coordination, project identification, prioritization, funding review, and multiagency cooperation.
+In compliance with Title 1 of the HFRA, a CWPP must be mutually agreed upon by the local government, local fire departments, and the state agency responsible for forest management.
+As outlined in HFRA, this CWPP is developed in consultation with interested parties and the federal agencies managing land surrounding the at-risk communities.
 See Figure A.1 for an overview of California's wildfire regulatory environment.

 Figure A.1.
 California's wildfire regulatory framework.
-Source: California Governor's Office of Planning and Research (CA GOPR 2022).
+Source: CA GOPR (2022)